Sanqui/fedorator/BUILD.md

 # Building a Fedorator

 The Fedorator was designed as open hardware made from readily available components.
 This means anybody from all around the world can build one, should they wish!

+Fair warning: the Fedorator is still a prototype and there are several known improvements planned.

 ## Components